pivotal/docs-tap/getting-started.md

 >**Note:** The following examples implement a RabbitMQ service instance and a single sample
 >application which acts as both a producer and consumer of messages.
 >For most real-world scenarios using RabbitMQ it's likely that there are multiple applications
 >deployed and communicating through the RabbitMQ service.
-Currently it is not possible for more than
+Currently, it is not possible for more than
 >one application workload to consume the same service instance.
 For more information, see the known
 >issues in the [release notes](release-notes.md) for further information.